Azerbaijan ally Turkey says it played no direct role in Karabakh operation

 ANKARA, Sept 21 (Reuters) - Turkey is using "all means", including military training and modernisation, to support its close ally Azerbaijan but it did not play a direct role in Baku's military operation in Nagorno-Karabakh, a Turkish defence ministry official said on Thursday.

-Azerbaijan launched a lightning offensive to take back control of its breakaway Karabakh region on Tuesday.
+Azerbaijan mounted a lightning offensive to retake control of its breakaway Karabakh region on Tuesday.
 It later announced a ceasefire that would disarm the ethnic Armenian separatists who had held much of the region - regarded internationally as part of Azerbaijan - since the 1990s.

-NATO ally Turkey publicly threw its support behind Azerbaijan's "steps to preserve its territorial integrity" but it had been unclear whether Ankara played any active role in the 24-hour military operation.
+On Wednesday, NATO ally Turkey publicly threw its support behind Baku's "steps to preserve its territorial integrity" but it had been unclear whether Ankara played any active role in the 24-hour military operation.

 "It was Azerbaijan army's own operation, there was no direct involvement of Turkey," a Turkish defence ministry official told reporters on Thursday.